Den Leader

 BSA policies ../_shared/bsa-policies.md

-Tasks and events from the Pack 232 annual task list that involve this role.
+Recurring responsibilities from the Pack 232 annual calendar that involve this role.
 Owner = primary responsibility; Involved = supporting role.

 | Task | Type | When | Your Role | |—|—|—|—|